Table of Contents

 - A palpable breast lump by an obstetrician, surgeon or physician may be considered a benign breast change.

-- A radiologist may consider dense breast tissue seen/cysts as a form of the disease.
+- A radiologist may consider dense breast tissue seen/cysts as a form of the process.

-- Morphological features of a slide that do not meet the criteria of breast carcinoma may be considered benign breast disease by a radiologist.
+- Morphological features of a slide that do not meet the criteria of breast carcinoma may be considered benign breast disease by a radiologist, however, this does not mean they are fibrocystic changes as there are other types of benign breast lesions.

 Though they are benign changes, most of the times they attract attention when they acquire features that would be suggestive of a malignancy which include: